pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 Someone should get him drunk one of these days.
 I bet he'll say some really dark shit.
 Maybe he gets off to torture porn or something really fucked up.

-I tried asking Nybble, the guy who hacks the traffic cameras and stuff on our runs, what we're collecting all this shit for.
+I tried asking Nybble, the jackass who hacks the traffic cameras and stuff on our runs, what we're collecting all this shit for.
 But all he did was go, "You really don't know?" and scoff.
 He thinks he's better than us because he sits in his pajamas pushing buttons while we do all the real work on the street.
+Believe me, if he ever has to come along with us and actually risk his own ass for a change, he'd shit his pants.
+No question.

 He's never shown his face either.
 I bet he's got a super punchable face, you know what I mean?
 The kind of face you take one look at and are instantly compelled to see fist meet nose.
 And I bet he has no idea what we do with this stuff either.